 Beginning as volunteers, Rangers provided their own horses and used the first revolving pistol, the five-shot Patterson Colt.
 They adopted Mexican saddles and Native American horsemanship and became renowned across Texas for their skill as soldiers and at reconnaissance.
-Following the Mexican War, they gained nationwide notoriety due to both battlefield success and their mass public appeal.
 Anecdotes of their exploits were a fixture in the media, and their individualism – they wore no uniforms and carried no flags – charmed the nation, in spite of the vicious acts committed on campaign.
 Seeking revenge for the massacres at the Alamo and Goliad, the Rangers exacted their own justice on Mexicans, citizens and soldiers alike.